Unlock the Potential of Large Language Models for Predictive Tabular Tasks in Data Science with Table-Specific Pretraining: Experiments

-\textbf{Predicting as Imputing Missing Value \& CoT Prompting} We are curious about the feasibility of predicting the target value in the way of filling missing value.
-An additional column, which represents the predicted target for classification task and whose values are designated as missing with the sentinel token, has been incorporated into the original table.
-Consequently, the model is tasked with predicting the missing value within the example.
-The results measured with ROC-AUC are demonstrated in Figure~\ref{fig/predict_as_fill_in_miss_val}.
-Furthermore, we analyze the effect of combining our trained model with CoT (Chain-of-Thought) prompting~\cite{wei2022chain}.
-We supplement the original instruction with ``Let's think step by step.
-You need to first give the predicted value in the placeholder of \textless missing\_value\_0\textgreater, and then explain your reasons or thoughts.''.
-The performance gain of our method against Llama-2 is clear as our model has been trained with the self-supervised training of Mask-then-Predict task.
-This reveals that our trained model copes well with learning the intrinsic relation within the given table and carrying out reasoning over the tabular contents before predicting the missing value.
-Compared with the baseline, we notice that our model obtains a consistent performance improvement while combining with CoT prompting indicating that our method has the potential of utilizing properties of LLM (e.g. integrating with CoT) while excelling in understanding tabular data.
+\textbf{Predicting as Imputing Missing Value \& CoT Prompting} We explore the feasibility of predicting target values by filling in missing values in the original table.
+This is achieved by adding a new column that denotes predicted targets for classification tasks, with the model subsequently tasked with predicting these missing values.
+The results, presented in Figure~\ref{fig/predict_as_fill_in_miss_val}, demonstrate the efficacy of our approach.
+The notable performance gain of our method over Llama-2 suggests that our model adeptly captures intrinsic relationships within the table and conducts reasoning over the tabular contents before predicting missing values.
+Additionally, we analyze the impact of combining our models with Chain-of-Thought (CoT) prompting~\cite{wei2022chain}.
+The original instruction is supplemented with: ``Let's think step by step.
+You need to first provide the predicted value in the placeholder of \textless missing\_value\_0\textgreater, and then explain your reasons or thoughts.''.
+This aims to encourage the model to engage in step-by-step reasoning, thereby improving its ability to predict and justify missing values.
+When combined with CoT prompting, our model consistently demonstrates performance improvements compared to the baseline, indicating its potential to leverage the properties of LLMs to further boost the performance of the trained LLM while excelling in understanding tabular data.